ajoh504/referenceguides/Python/regular-expressions.md

 # import re / regex

-The `re` module allows you to find patterns of text with regular expressionss, or regexes.
+The `re` module allows you to find patterns of text with regular expressions, or regexes.
 Use `\d` to denote a digit, and add string values wherever necessary.
 Use a backslash in front of the string values, such as `\(` for parentheses.

 To search for a US phone number, use the pattern `\(\d\d\d\) \d\d\d-\d\d\d\d` or `(\d{3}) \d{3}-\d{4}` where `{3}` denotes how many `\d`'s to search for.
 Pass the regex pattern as a string value to `re.compile()` with the `r` string prefix.
 Note that the space after the area code is a part of the pattern.